 Nabil G. Mistkawi is a Senior Staff Engineer/Technologist at Samsung.
-He joined Samsung Austin Semiconductor (SAS) Cleans/CMP/ EP (CC) LSI group in 2016.
-Since then, he has been leading innovations in chemical formulations and process development.
-He is also engaged in yield improvements, cost reduction, and filtration technology research efforts.
+He joined Samsung Austin Semiconductor CC (Cleans/CMP/ EP (Electro Plating)) LSI group in 2016.
+Since then, he has been leading innovations in chemical formulations and process technology development.
+He is also steering yield improvement, cost reduction projects, and filtration technology research efforts.
 Previously, he was at Intel where he joined in 1993 and was involved in the development of the first Pentium processor and all microprocessor generations that followed.
-Throughout his career he focused on path finding research efforts in the areas of wet, dry, and gas/vapor phase etching.
+Throughout his career he focused on path finding research efforts in the areas of diffusion, and wet, dry, and gas/vapor phase etching.
 His work spans from the fundamental materials research and development to the scaling and technology transfer to high volume manufacturing.
 He has earned numerous Samsung and Intel awards in innovations and process technology development used in various manufacturing processes and microprocessor products.

 Dr. Mistkawi’s innovations were recognized by President Obama in “Winning the Future” speech, Feb.
 2011 in Hillsboro OR.
-He was the recipient of the Intel Achievement Award for his work on nanowires transistor channel/Gate-All-Around and contributions to the “Development and demonstration of scalable transistor architecture for 7nm and beyond”, 2014.
+He was the recipient of the Intel Achievement Award (Intel’s highest technical award) for his work on nanowires transistor channel fabrication (Gate-All-Around) and contributions to the “Development and demonstration of scalable transistor architecture for 7nm and beyond”, 2014.
 He was the recipient of two “Global Environmental Awards” in 2005 & 2011 for “inventing environmentally friendly wet etch chemical formulations/processes”.
+He is an active member on the International Roadmap for Devices and Systems (IRDS).
+He was featured in the Sustainable Business Oregon Journal and other major newspapers and a documentary produced in 2012.
 He was also the Recipient of the 2018 president award and the “Inventor of the year award” at Samsung Semiconductor in 2018 and 2017.